zianglih/OoO-Processor-Report/README.md

 next head position considering N-way superscalar feature.
 ### LSQ

-We implement a N-way intergrated load store queue with byte-level forwarding.
+We implemented a N-way intergrated load store queue with byte-level forwarding.
+The load store queue is the single united interface for our memory system, which encapsulated DCache.

 #### Initial Approach